 - The Last Unicorn is fully sentient in her original form, so it may not fully count.
 But in a poignant scene there's still a slight moment of squick/hilarity when Lir, who's in love with her as a human finds out who she really is and says "Unicorn, mermaid, sorceress, no name you could give her would surprise or frighten me.
 I love whom I love."
 Schmendrick says "Well, that's a very nice sentiment, but when I turn her back into her proper shape..." and Lir just repeats stonily: "I LOVE WHOM I LOVE."

 - Adventure Time: Finn is the only for-sure human in the world at the moment and lusted after by a whole harem of weird princesses.
-However, the only ones for whom serious romantic interest has been brought up are Bubblegum (candy person), Marceline (vampire/demon/human), and Flame Princess (fire person).
+However, the only ones for whom serious romantic interest has been brought up are Bubblegum (a candy person), Marceline (a half-demon vampire), and Flame Princess (a fire person).